Skip to content

 This table includes a list of values for some of the most common blood tests.
 (2)

-C-reactive protein (CRP) is also measured in the blood and is a critical test because it is an indication of inflammation.
+C-reactive protein (CRP) is also measured in the blood and is a critical test because it’s an indication of inflammation.
 In contrast to hs-CRP, which focuses on the circulatory system, CRP is a more general measure of body-wide inflammation.
-Chronic inflammation has been linked to more than 50% of all deaths worldwide including heart disease, cancer, diabetes, autoimmune, neurodegenerative conditions, and more.
-(4) CRP is a protein synthesized by the liver that rises in response to inflammation and the higher the level the higher the risk of inflammatory illnesses:
+Chronic inflammation has been linked to more than 50% of all deaths worldwide, including heart disease, cancer, diabetes, autoimmune, neurodegenerative conditions, and more.
+(4) CRP is a protein synthesized by the liver that rises in response to inflammation and the higher the level of CRP, the higher the risk of inflammatory illnesses:

 • Normal: <0.3 mg/dL